adam-lail/comp225-geography-game/README.md

 # Country Connect

+## About the app
+A short game made during Spring 2024 for COMP-225 at Macalester, about connecting two countries.
+Try to make a path by guessing the names of the bordering countries in the fewest guesses possible.

 ## How to Install/Use
 Find the project file in your terminal then run the following to install the dependencies
 ```bash